http://www.youngstown.k12.oh.us/Athletics.aspx

 Three phone calls were made to principal Denise Vaclav Danko and an answering machine answered each time.
 Follow-up emails were sent after the first and third phone call.
 The same results rang true for board president Brenda Kimble.
 Two phone calls were made, the first followed by an email.

-Contacts were made to get the opinion of Principal Vaclav Danko on whether her students should be allowed to play football after the discoveries made by Dr. Bennet Omalu.
+Contacts were made to get the opinion of Principal Vaclav Danko on whether her students should be allowed to play football after the discoveries made

 Dr. Benett Omalu is the pathologist who discovered chronic traumatic encephalothopy in American Football players.
 He discovered that repeated blows to the head causes injury to the brain starting with dizziness, headaches and disorientation.
 CTE, Omalu discovered caused sudden death in Pro football players.Omalu found that repetitive blows to the head in high-impact contact sports like football, ice hockey, mixed martial arts and boxing place athletes at risk of permanent brain damage.
 He states that if we know permanent brain damage is a risk football athletes should play football less as the article Op-ed says